 VAC AERO’s IG tank is an ASME approved receiver, which at an internal gas pressure of 120 psig will supply a sufficient volume of quench gas to backfill the chamber to 2 bar in 30 seconds or less.
 The system is designed to be supplied from high-pressure bulk gas storage or liquid storage source (cold converter) and includes backflow prevention, as well as purge and safety devices.
 The IG tank can be supplied in vertical or horizontal configurations.

 Dual Loop Furnace Water Cooling System

 The Dual Loop furnace cooling system supplies coolant to the furnace.
 Rugged and virtually maintenance-free, the water system consists of a compact manifold containing all necessary pressure regulators, valves, pressure switches and flow regulators with supply and drain hoses and fittings.
 One side of the closed-loop system delivers treated coolant to the furnace.
 The other side raw water to remove heat from the furnace coolant through a plate/frame heat exchanger.
 The water system is available in several sizes with capacities designed to accommodate all furnaces.

 The major components of the System consist of the following:

-- Ready-to-install furnace cooling package with reservoir, pump, heat exchanger, valves and gauges mounted and connected on a single structural steel base.
-Optional air or natural gas powered back-up pumps are available.
+- Ready-to-install furnace cooling package with reservoir, pump, heat exchanger, valves and gauges mounted and connected to a single structural steel base.
+Optional air or natural gas-powered backup pumps are available.

-- Electrical Control Package in NEMA 12 enclosure for operation of entire cooling system.
+- Electrical Control Package in NEMA 12 enclosure for the operation of the entire cooling system.
 Controls can be configured to operate with most available local power.